pietrotedeschi/pietrotedeschi.github.io/content/authors/pietro-tedeschi/_index.md

 highlight_name: true
 ---

-I am currently Head of Digital Lab - Cyber and Security Solutions at [Leonardo S.p.A](https://www.leonardo.com/en/).
+I am currently Head of Digital Security Lab - Cyber and Security Solutions at [Leonardo S.p.A](https://www.leonardo.com/en/).

 Prior to this, I worked as Head of Cyber Electromagnetic Warfare Research at [Cy4Gate S.p.A](https://www.cy4gate.com/en/).